A fish rots from the head down

 Many countries lay claim to it.
 I've seen sources that place it in China, Russia, Poland, England, Greece and so on, but usually with no evidence to substantiate those claims.
 A correspondent of mine has asserted that it was written in a Greek text by Erasmus, who died in 1546.
 That may be the case, but I've not been able to substantiate that claim.

 All of the early examples of the phrase in print in English prefer the variant 'a fish stinks from the head down' to 'a fish rots from the head down', which is more popular nowadays.
 Those early examples all ignore the nations mentioned above and credit the term to the Turks.
 Sir James Porter's Observations on the religion, law, government, and manners of the Turks, 1768, includes this:

 The Turks have a homely proverb applied on such occasions: they say "the fish stinks first at the head", meaning, that if the servant is disorderly, it is because the master is so.

-The early date of this citation and the fact Porter was in a position to be authoritative on the Turkish custom, being as he was British ambassador to the Sublime Porte of the Ottoman Empire for 15 years in the second half of the 18th century, gives Turkey a strong claim to be the birthplace of this proverb.
+The early date of this citation and the fact that Porter was in a position to be authoritative on Turkish custom, being British ambassador to the Sublime Porte of the Ottoman Empire for 15 years in the second half of the 18th century, gives Turkey a strong claim to be the birthplace of this proverb.